Hampi – City with an Iconic Heritage

 Inside the large complex are many-pillared halls, temples and a chariot.
 It must have been an extraordinarily beautiful sight in its prime.

-The main attraction of this temple are the monolithic pillars, with the most intricate carvings.
+The main attraction of this temple is the monolithic pillars, with the most intricate carvings.
 The outermost pillars in one of the elevated open halls called the Maha-Mantapa are popularly musical pillars.
 These emit musical tones when tapped.

 The famous stone chariot stands right in the centre of the complex.
 The Vijayanagar Kings seem to have built the chariot after being inspired by the Sun Temple at Konark in Odisha.

 A place worth mentioning is the eight-angled Lotus Mahal built in the Indo- Muslim style.
 This used to be the place where the King would relax and have conversations.
 A garden around the structure enhances its beauty.

 Adjacent to the garden of the Lotus Mahal, separated by a high stone wall is the royal stable which sheltered the royal elephants of the king of Vijayanagar.

 Hidden away from the main road is a huge idol of Narasimha.
 This idol is not inside a temple but in an open place.
 The 22 ft tall idol is carved of a single stone.
 Unfortunately, many parts of the idol are damaged.

-Other than these place, we went to the Museum, Queen’s bath, a podium known as Mahanavami Dibba, which once had a hall with fragrant sandalwood pillars standing on it, a pond known as Pushkarani and Sasivekala Ganesha, and Sri Krishna Temple.
+Other than these place, we went to the Museum, Queen’s bath, a podium known as Mahanavami Dibba, which once had a hall with fragrant sandalwood pillars standing on it, a pond called Pushkarani and Sasivekala Ganesha, and Sri Krishna Temple.

 Next day we started off for Manipal, with my mind and heart filled to the brim with the richness of the cultural past of the places.

 The Karnataka government sponsors a 3- day celebration called ‘Hampi Utsav’ every year between November and January.
 They have also proposed a tie-up with Peru for promoting Hampi and Machu Pichu as twin heritage sites.

 If you like this post, please consider following the blog.